 My Professional Life

-I am a champion for abused women, Christian speaker, and author.
-I completed Domestic Violence Training, and I served as a DART (Domestic Abuse Response Team) for Crossroads Safehouse, in Fort Collins, Co.
+- I completed the Domestic Violence Training, and I served as a DART (Domestic Abuse Response Team) for Crossroads Safehouse, in Fort Collins, CO.

-I taught Bible studies for eight years.
-I have served as a member of the Women’s Ministry core team at Timberline Church in Colorado for six years.
-I have helped and inspired hundreds of women through Bible Studies, workshops, retreats, my blog, and my books.
+- I have served as a member of the Women’s Ministry core team at Timberline Church in Colorado since 2012.